Arcadia-Science/2024-paired-token-masking/README.md

 ## Generate

-To generate a local copy of the publication, run
+To generate a local copy of the publication:

 ```bash
 make pub